samarmohan/vue-todo-list/README.md

-# React vs Vue
+# React vs Vue vs Angular

 ### What is this?

-I built two identical todo lists using Vue and React.
-They use the same styling, fetch data from the same [database](https://jsonplaceholder.typicode.com/), have the same functionality, and the same pages.
+I built three identical todo lists using Vue, Angular, and React.
+They use the same styling, fetch data from the same [api](https://jsonplaceholder.typicode.com/), have the same functionality, and the same pages.
 The only differences are the title and the about page.

 ### How to use this